Market Surveillance Regulations

 Market surveillance inspections may be conducted at various times throughout the product’s entire lifecycle after it has been placed on the market, such as during distribution, commissioning, or end use.

-Products posing a risk despite meeting requirements
+Products that pose a risk despite meeting the requirements

 Act No. 90/2016 Coll. also addresses cases where a product poses a risk despite meeting all specified requirements; supervisory authorities may impose measures on the economic operator to ensure that the product in question no longer poses this risk or to withdraw the product from the market or from circulation.
 Corrective measures must also be taken in all Member States to which the product in question has been supplied.
 An appeal against this decision does not have suspensive effect.